-In her coaching sessions she learned some tools and techniques that become part of her life and helped her to maintain communication with Olivia at all times.
+She learned some tools and techniques that become part of her life and helped her to maintain communication with Olivia at all times.

 She also learned to care for herself and take breaks from caring for Olivia.
 Every time she came back, she felt recharged and more able to take on the next challenge.
 She had a lot more energy.

 The relationship improved and Louise and Olivia became close again.
-Louise knew this time that Olivia was on her way to recovery and nothing could stop her.
+Louise knew that Olivia was on her way to recovery and nothing could stop her.
 Louise learnt that bad days weren’t going to last forever and that focusing on good days was vital.

 If someone’d told her that getting support for herself would have contributed to Olivia’s recovery, she would never have believed it.

 This is a true story.The names have been changed.

 If you know someone who can benefit from this post, please share it or email it to them.